inaiat/resultar/README.md

 ## About

-Resultar is a TypeScript library that is a fork of the excellent [neverthrow](https://github.com/supermacro/neverthrow) library.
-The neverthrow library provides a robust and type-safe way to handle errors without throwing exceptions, using the Result type.
+Resultar is a TypeScript library for robust, type-safe error handling without throwing exceptions.
+It's a fork of the excellent [neverthrow](https://github.com/supermacro/neverthrow) library, adding features for more flexibility in error handling

 In the spirit of open-source development, **resultar** builds upon the solid foundation laid by neverthrow, extending its functionality to better suit specific needs.
-It introduces additional methods and functions such as tap, safeTryAsync, and fromThrowableAsync, providing more flexibility and control in error handling.
+It introduces additional methods and functions such as tap, safeTryAsync, and fromThrowableAsync and finally providing more flexibility and control in error handling.

-While resultar owes its origins to neverthrow, it has evolved to offer its own unique features, making error handling in TypeScript even more powerful and expressive.
-It's a testament to the power of open-source collaboration and the continuous pursuit of improving code quality and developer experience.

 ## Description